TARGET CITIES

 The Annenberg Center for Health Sciences at Eisenhower is committed to mitigating all relevant financial relationships that could arise as a result of individuals who control activity content and who have relevant financial relationships with ACCME-defined ineligible companies.
 The Annenberg Center for Health Sciences at Eisenhower is committed to retaining only those individuals with relevant financial relationships that can be reconciled with the goals and educational integrity of the CE activity.

-The program staff will be glad to assist with any special needs (i.e. physical, dietary, etc.).
-Please email info@gihealthfoundation.org or submit your request through our contact us section below.
+Americans With Disabilities Act: The event staff will be glad to assist you with any special needs (i.e., physical, dietary).
+Please contact us prior to the event at info@ibdpreceptorship.org

-This activity is jointly provided by the Annenberg Center for Health Sciences at Eisenhower, Gastroenterology & Hepatology Advanced Practice Providers, and the Gi Health Foundation.
+Jointly provided by the Annenberg Center for Health Sciences at Eisenhower, Gastroenterology and Hepatology Advanced Practice Providers, and the Gi Health Foundation.